Endouble/react-assignment/README.md

 -   Even though this project is pretty small, Cypress is inclured for E2E testing.

 ### Documentation

-    JSDoc is used to document some functionalities.
+-   The code is documented with JSDoc.

-### The App
+## The assignment

-    The spaceX API was the one of choice and dropdown is used to filtering the dataset.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and ejected to have full control over its configuration.

 To complete the assignment, fork this repo and send us a PR.
 To help us assess the assignment, please commit often and use clear and concise commit messages.

-## The assignment

 Create an application that: